yuxuanzhuang/batter/docs/cookbook/configuration.rst

 Anchor selection
 ----------------

 ``create.anchor_atoms`` is optional.
-If it is omitted, BATTER resolves the anchor triplet during ``system_prep`` and records the selections in ``executions/<run_id>/all-ligands/manifest.json``:
+If it is omitted, BATTER resolves the anchor triplet during ``system_prep`` and stores the resolved global selections in ``executions/<run_id>/all-ligands/manifest.json``.
+Prepared-system anchor masks used by later equilibration/FE setup are also written per ligand to ``equil/anchors.json``.

 * For runs with real ligands, the first available real ligand pose drives a ligand-guided receptor-anchor heuristic.
 * For apo-only MD, BATTER switches to a protein-only heuristic so dummy ligand coordinates do not determine the anchor geometry.

-Use explicit ``create.anchor_atoms`` only when you need to pin a known binding-site geometry or override the heuristic.
-The value must contain exactly three MDAnalysis selection strings, ordered as P1, P2, and P3.
+If you know the receptor interaction that should define the Boresch reference, provide one selection.
+BATTER treats that atom as P1 and chooses P2/P3 automatically.
+Prefer the binding-site Cα of a residue associated with a conserved ligand interaction, such as the residue forming a salt bridge.
+Provide three selections only when you need fully manual P1/P2/P3 geometry.

 Component-Specific Inputs
 -------------------------